-The Professional MSFA program starts once a year in August (fall admission).
-The Accelerated MSFA program has two admission cycles.
+The Professional MSFA and Accelerated MSFA programs start once a year in August (fall admission).
+The MSFA program has two admission cycles.
 One is for August (fall) admission and one for January (spring) admission.

 Admission is done in rounds, three rounds per cycle.
 Please visit the Admission page for exact dates for the admission rounds each year.
 Any applications received after the final admission date will be reviewed if space is still available.
 Applicants may be admitted to the next incoming semester if the cohort enrollment for the intended semester is full.

 All students are required to have foundation courses in economics, financial accounting, math, and probability and statistics prior to starting the MSFA program.
 Students with undergraduate degrees in Economics, Business, Finance or Accounting usually have enough courses as part of their major to satisfy the Foundation requirements.
 Students outside of these majors generally do not have the necessary Foundation courses, often in Economics and Financial Accounting.
 Such a student may be admitted conditionally to the MSFA Program but will be required to complete the missing Foundation courses before beginning the MSFA program at USF.